atom-box/zumtum/readMe.md

 * Write a one route server that delivers a single line of minifed HTML.
 ## To Do's
 * when mouseover loses focus, vanish the <aside>
+* write a JS that inserts a 4th div to load from JSON the existing format article
+* convert the whole page to those
-* rough the div to hold all of the below functionality.
+* rough a 5th div to hold all of the below functionality.
 * back off from that rough and deploy just with whichever buttons are working now
 * make a second page that can display all of the asides
 * re-order the articles when up or down are pressed